excursion-conshein/personal-homepage-template/README.md

 Update: 2025-09-18

-## ECPH 2.0 Update 1 Released, with Light and Dark Mode Switching Function!
+## ESPH 2.0 Update 1 Released, with Light and Dark Mode Switching Function!

 ![light](./images/preview/interface_light.gif)

 ---
 Update: 2025-09-17

-## ECPH 2.0 is officially online!
+## ESPH 2.0 is officially online!

 This 2.0 version of the homepage template brings more innovations and optimizations!